-Top 9 Things to See at Sagrada Familia
+Top 9 Things To See at Sagrada Familia

-Gaudí became the Chief Architect and Director of works of the Sagrada Familia in 1883.
-Today, well over 100 years have passed and the original artist is no longer with us but construction moves forward.
-The Basilica is a wonder of modern architecture that has few rivals.
-Yes, there are other structures such as St. Peter’s Basilica that could be argued as more impressive but Sagrada Familia stands out as the greatest basilica and stone construction of the modern era.
+Gaudí became the Chief Architect and Director of Works of the Sagrada Familia in 1883.
+Today, well over 100 years have passed and the original artist is no longer with us, but construction moves forward.

 9. Jesus Presented to the Crowd by Pontus Pilate